developer239/test-release/packages/micro-generators/ts-node/README.md

-# @test-release/browserlist
+# @test-release/ts-node

-A micro generator for generating browserlist configuration.
+A micro generator for generating ts-node configuration.

 ### CLI